Treadmill History: A Long Walk from Grind to Gratifying

 Manufacturers didn’t want their machines gathering dust.
 So they observed how home users made workouts easier on themselves and incorporated those ideas as new offerings.
 For instance, recognizing how video, audio, and other content served as a distraction.
 Today, access to the Internet and streaming services are taking users’ minds off of their efforts.

-Meanwhile, Explore the World and similar apps virtually recreate the experience of moving through changing scenery.
+Meanwhile, apps like Explore the World virtually recreate the experience of moving through changing scenery.
 Programmable incline and decline levels allowed runners to simulate hill climbs and up their cardio.

 Last but certainly not least, there have been huge advancements in tracking and instant feedback.
 This quickly evolved from heart rate monitoring and simple graphic representations of interval training programs to a whole new standard of interactive fitness programs.